 Most of the American and Canadian students are between their first and second years of law school and have not been exposed to skills-based courses like negotiation and mediation.
 The participants uniformly enjoy the role-play exercises and workshop format of the course.

-Note: Tulane students who take this course may not take Dean Jackson's Mediation or Professor Barron's Negotiation & Mediation Advocacy courses on campus.
+Note: Tulane students who take this course may not take Professor Feldman's Negotiation & Mediation Advocacy courses on campus.

 The Berlin Program counts towards the completion of the Skills Training Requirement for Tulane JD students, as well as for the Sports Law Certificate.

 Class Schedule, Reading Materials, and the Humboldt Website